DEPRESSION AS A DISEASE OF MODERN-DAY LIVING

 - Physical inactivity

-If prolonged, symptoms of social isolation can increase the risk of chronic fatigue, poor immune function, and mental health disorders, the most common of which are anxiety disorders.
-Chronic social isolation may induce social anxiety disorder in susceptible people and can serve to perpetuate the disorder in those already affected.[8]
+Prolonged social isolation can increase the risk of chronic fatigue, poor immune function, and mental health disorders, especially anxiety disorders.
+Chronic social isolation may also cause social anxiety disorder in susceptible people and can make the disorder worse in those who already have it[9].

-Over and above mental health conditions, social isolation is conducive to the development of various diseases and places individuals at an increased risk of all-cause mortality[9].
-Depending on the individual, chronic anxiety and stress can facilitate metabolic disturbances, low-grade inflammation and cardiac tension; increasing the risk of diabetes, heart disease, muscle wasting and/or weight gain.
+In addition to mental health problems, social isolation can increase the risk of all-cause mortality[10].
+Chronic anxiety and stress can lead to metabolic problems, low-grade inflammation, and heart problems, which can elevate the risk of diabetes, heart disease, muscle wasting, and/or weight gain.

-A healthy social life is known to improve and maintain upon many faucets of health, including behavioral, psychological and physical health[10].
-Positive socializing has been shown to promote (and sometimes enforce) healthy behavioral patterns, including consuming a balanced diet and exercising.
-A lack of social interaction is able to detract from these important behaviors, which can also add to the risk of acquiring a chronic illness.
-Scientific literature also links social support to improved stress resilience[11], which is greatly reduced in socially isolated individuals.
+A healthy social life improves and maintains behavioral, psychological, and physical health[11].
+Positive social interactions can promote healthy behaviors, such as eating a balanced diet and exercising.
+A lack of social interaction can lead to unhealthy behaviors, which can also increase the risk of chronic illness.
+Scientific studies also link social support to better stress resilience[12], which is much lower in socially isolated people.

 Social Isolation at an Early Age Affects Neural Development